Skip to content

 • not limited to coding and office productivity tasks

-• not a cloud-only remote device service
+• not a centralized cloud phone execution service

 Summary

-OpenPocket is evolving into a practical personal phone-use system: local, controllable, auditable, and oriented toward real consumer app workflows.
+OpenPocket is evolving into a practical personal phone-use system: local, controllable, auditable, target-configurable, and oriented toward real consumer app workflows.